 Auditions take place at least 1 week before show rehearsals begin.
 Sometimes it takes longer to cast a show as there are some folks out of town or involved with other activities at the time of the auditions.
 In this case, make the newspaper announcements, newsletter announcements at least a month before the auditions and accept telephone calls, emails, text messages ahead of time from those who are interested in auditioning, but just will not be available.
 This is very reassuring to the director and producer that the interest for the play is strong.

 Some organizations conduct a ‘casting call’ prior to auditions in order to determine who in the community is interested in auditioning.
 This gives the director an idea of a potential cast and, if not satisfactory interest, the director and others on the production team can ‘beat the bushes’ to get more talent interested in auditioning for the play.

 Once the play has been selected, a poster design should be initiated.
 This is usually the first communication an organization has with the general public, so it is important to get done early in the schedule.
 Many designers use logos offered by the publisher to create their design.

-Once you pick the show, start talking with the costumer, set designer, construction coordinator.
+Once you pick a show, start talking with the costumer, set designer, construction coordinator.
 For large cast shows or commonly presented shows, the costumes are oftentimes already in the making or being collected before auditions occur.
-If this is the case, then all that needs to occur are the fittings and the making of specialty items (headpieces, robes, props, …).
+If this is the case, then all that needs to occur are the fittings and the making of specialty items (headpieces, robes, props, etc.)

 Sources for costuming and props we have found to be invaluable are the local thrift, second-time-around shops, and antique shops.
-Some of these shops will actually loan out their products for the show in exchange for advertising.
+Some of these shops will actually loan out items for the show in exchange for advertising.
 This is definitely a plus for everyone.